 In the tub…

 The heat from a hot, steamy bath opens up your hair cuticles, allowing treatments to penetrate more deeply so you wake up with the silkiest locks (and save time on morning washing) Apply an intensive conditioning treatment or hair mask, gently comb through, then wrap your hair in a towel or foil shower cap and luxuriate for as long as you like before rinsing out.
 Go for something sensorial like new L’Oreal Dream Lengths Heat Mask, £3.99, a brilliant self-warming balm mask for hair that feels incredibly relaxing and leaves hair super soft.

 After your bath…

 Wet skin is particularly receptive to moisturising ingredients, and without worries about your work clothes sticking to your newly emmoliated body you’re free to seal in all that precious hydration with a lovely rich body cream like the classic (and still unbeatable in my opinion) Kiehl’s Creme De Corps, £18.50 If you have a little more to spend and fancy some snooze-inducing aromatherapy action into the bargain try Sarah Chapman Skinesis Overnight body Treatment, £54, a beautifully nourishing oil-serum that smells like heaven and tricks skin into thinking it’s had a three hour spa treatment.

 2. The Double Cleanse

 Thought cleansing twice a day would be more than enough for anyone?
 Think again.
-Skincare experts now swear by the double cleansing method.
-Here’s how to do it:
+Skincare experts swear by the double cleansing method, but I promise it’s easier than it sounds.

 3. The Exfoliation